Enchères sous Pavillon noir

-Enchères sous Pavillon noir is a 1987 tabletop game adventure published by Jeux Descartes for Maléfices.
+Enchères sous Pavillon noir is a 1987 role-playing game adventure published by Jeux Descartes for Maléfices.

 Contents

 Enchères sous Pavillon noir is an adventure in which the player characters are drawn into Guadeloupe's voodoo world, joining a ceremony while being relentlessly pursued by Mama Tas de Fer through zombies and spells, raising the question of whether she is truly a witch.